 '''

-{

 "builders": [

 {

-"type": "outscale",
+"type": "Outscale",

 ...the rest of the definition goes here.

 }

 ]

-}

 '''

-- installation (optional): an object providing low-level installation or first boot options.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Outscale: Outscale.
+To get the available builder type, please refer to format - installation (optional): an object providing low-level installation or first boot options.
 These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
 If the machine image is to be stored in Amazon S3, the maximum disk size is 10GB, otherwise if this is an EBS-backed machine image the maximum disk size is 1TB.

-- account (mandatory): an object providing the AWS cloud account information required to publish the built machine image. - zone (mandatory): a string providing the region where to publish the machine image.
-See below for valid regions. - type (mandatory): the builder type: outscale
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Outscale: Outscale.
+To get the available builder type, please refer to format - account (mandatory): an object providing the AWS cloud account information required to publish the built machine image. - zone (mandatory): a string providing the region where to publish the machine image.
+See below for valid regions.